mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Replica set members began reporting their setNames in that version.
 Supporting earlier versions is impractical.

-Drivers must not use the "ping" command
-'''''''''''''''''''''''''''''''''''''''

-Since discovery and monitoring require calling the "ismaster" command anyway, drivers MUST standardize on the ismaster command instead of the "ping" command to measure round-trip time to each server.

-Additionally, the ismaster command is widely viewed as a special command used when a client makes its initial connection to the server, so it is less likely than "ping" to require authentication soon.

-This spec does not mandate how round trip time is averaged
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The Server Selection Spec requires drivers to calculate a round trip time for each server to support the localThresholdMS option.
-That spec calls this measurement the "ping time".
-The measurement probably should be a moving average of some sort, but it is not in the scope of this spec to mandate how drivers should average the measurements.

 TopologyType remains Unknown when an RSGhost is discovered
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''